MohammadSajad Alipour

 About

-I am a PhD student in Computer Science at Rensselaer Polytechnic Institute (RPI).
-My research focuses on building learning systems that are efficient, modular, and reliable, from low-rank adaptation and compression methods to multi-agent systems and representation learning.
+I am a PhD student in Computer Science at Rensselaer Polytechnic Institute.
+My research focuses on building efficient and scalable learning systems, with an emphasis on model compression techniques such as pruning, low-rank approximation, and quantization, as well as low-rank adaptation, model merging, data valuation and coreset selection.
 I earned my Bachelor’s degree in Computer Engineering from Amirkabir University of Technology.

 Research Interests